 About Academic Web Pages

-Meanwhile lets just say that we are proud Academic Web Pages contributed a whooping 24 entries.
+But we are proud to say that Academic Web Pages contributed 24 entries already.

 In my dissertation, I developed models for locating and protecting facilities that are subject to disruptions caused by attacks from an adversary (i.e., interdictions) or random events (e.g., natural disasters).
 In my dissertation, I developed models for locating and protecting facilities that are subject to disruptions caused by attacks from an adversary (i.e., interdictions) or random events (e.g., natural disasters).
 Complementing my dissertation, I have done other work on designing and protecting networks.
 One of my Ph.D. students and I have completed a study on using fault trees to model disruptions in a supply chain.
 We are currently working on developing algorithms for optimizing the allocation of resources to minimize the probability that a fault occurs.